gd-programming/gd.docs/docs/resources/server/user.md

 ## Users

-Each player of Geometry Dash have their own profile which includes various different elements such as in-game stats, icons and even socials.
+Each player of Geometry Dash has their own profile which includes various different elements such as in-game stats, icons and even socials.

-A typical User Server response is structured with a `key:value:key:value` pairing and is then split with a `|`
+A typical user server response is structured with a `key:value:key:value` pairing and is then split with a `|`

 <!-- tabs:start -->